amwatson1s/kb/kb_for_elasticbox/KB for Azure CSP and Elasticbox.md

 ___
 1. Login to the [Azure portal](https://portal.azure.com/) using your CenturyLink Microsoft Account ( The one that end with `onmicrosoft.com` ).
 If you do not have one yet click [here](https://github.com/amwatson1s/kb/blob/master/kb_for_new/new_accounts.md) for instructions.

-1. Create a new Azure application in the Azure Axtive Directory. <b>Be sure to select "Native" when selecting the application type.</b>
+1. Create a new Azure application in the Azure Active Directory. <b>Be sure to select "Native" when selecting the application type.</b>
 ![alt text](https://github.com/amwatson1s/kb/blob/master/kb_for_elasticbox/portal.png?raw=true "Logo Title Text 1")

 1. Verify the application was inserted in the Azure Active Directory by checking the application details.